Woman laying in bed with IVShare on Pinterest

 • blood issues

-Receiving too much of this drug puts you at risk for serious side effects that can be very toxic to your body, like the ones listed above.
-For this reason, mitoxantrone should only be used in severe MS cases.
+Receiving too much of this drug puts you at risk for serious side effects that can be very toxic to your body, including the ones listed above.
+For this reason, mitoxantrone should be used only in severe MS cases.

 Your doctor will watch you very closely for signs of side effects during treatment with this drug.